BHanbashi/observability-lab/README.md

 5. Start a traffic simulation deployment, and observe the application traffic in Grafana.

 ### Pre-requites…
 Most people can run this on their laptops, and if you can then this is the recommended approach.
 If your laptop runs out of steam, try it on Sandbox.

-You'll need docker, helm, and kubectl installed.
-The already exist in the sandbox, but you might have to install them onto your local machines if you are running the lab there.
+You'll need `curl, jq, vim, git, make, docker, helm, and kubectl` installed.
+These tools already exist in the sandbox, but you might have to install them onto your local machines if you are running the lab there.
+They generally useful for everything we're doing anyway, so why not?

 ## Let's start making things